martaboteller/MyFirstApp/README.md

 &nbsp;

 Special attention has been given to the adaptation of the <i> activity_main.xml </i> layout to the horizontal and landscape orientation views.
-Always defining all needed constrains using a ConstraintLayout for this case.
+Always defining all needed constrains using a ConstraintLayout.

 &nbsp;